dev-ptera/banano-rpc-server/README.md

 **Production Development** `[prod]`

-Intended for serving requests from APIs or whitelisted domains.
+Intended for serving requests from external apps or whitelisted domains.
 Output build folder is `dist/prod`.

 ## Commands
 `yarn start` > starts the development server at default port `1119`